microsoft/DesktopBridgeToUWP-Samples/Samples/MFCwithPush/README.md

-# MFC application receives push notifications
+# MFC application receives push notifications!

 This sample demonstrates how to extend an MFC application to receive raw push notifications from a server application regardless whether the client software is running or not.
 If the application is running it will receive the notification event and process the payload within the application process.
 If the application is not running, a background task will be triggered to handle the payload, for example to save to disk, notify the user with a toast notification, update the Live Tile, etc.